EPICS Network Protocols in Containers#

 Channel Access#

-Specification https://docs.epics-controls.org/en/latest/internal/ca_protocol.html.
+Specification: https://docs.epics-controls.org/en/latest/internal/ca_protocol.html.

-Experiments with Channel Access servers running in containers reveal:
+Experiments with CA servers in containers show:

-Port Mapping works for CA including UDP broadcast.
+• Port mapping works for CA, including UDP broadcast.

-But UDP broadcast or unicast only works if the container does not remap the port to a different number inside the container.
+• Broadcast or unicast only works if the container does not remap the port to a different number inside the container.

-Using EPICS_CA_NAME_SERVERS always works with Port Mapping
+• EPICS_CA_NAME_SERVERS always works with port mapping.

 PV Access#

-Specification https://docs.epics-controls.org/en/latest/pv-access/Protocol-Messages.html.
+Specification: https://docs.epics-controls.org/en/latest/pv-access/Protocol-Messages.html.

-Experimentation with PV Access servers running in containers reveal:
+Experiments with PVA servers in containers show:

 #!/bin/bash